Velagapudi Ramakrishna: Family

-Ramakrishna was born in a Telugu-speaking landowning family to Velagapudi Venkata Subbayya Chowdary in 1896 in the village Bellamvaripalem (Nagaram mandal, near Repalle) in the Guntur district of India.
+Ramakrishna was born in a Telugu-speaking landowning Kamma family to Velagapudi Venkata Subbayya Chowdary in 1896 in the village Bellamvaripalem (Nagaram mandal, near Repalle) in the Guntur district of India.
 He studied at The University of Edinburgh and acquired B.Sc. and M.A. degrees.
 He further was affiliated with the London School of Economics.
 His father (pre-adoption surname: Katragadda) originally came from Tellapadu, Maddipadu Mandal, in Prakasam District.

 Ramakrishna died in 1968 and was survived by two sons and a daughter: V. Maruthi Rao, V. Lakshmana Dutt, and Rajeshwari Ramakrishnan.

 Ramakrishna's second son, V. L. Dutt, a past chairman of the Federation of Indian Chambers of Commerce and Industry (FICCI), was the chairman and managing director of KCP Limited.
 His wife, Indira Dutt, is a daughter of the Raja of Muktyala and the President of the World Telugu Federation.
 Ramakrishna's daughter, Smt.
 Rajeswari Ramakrishnan, is the managing director of Jeypore Sugar Company Limited.
 Her son R. Prabhu is the Congress MP from the Nilgiris (Ooty), Tamil Nadu, a five-term Member of Parliament and a former Union minister in India.